Comedy superstar Mike Myers writes from the (true patriot) heart about his 52-year relationship with his beloved Canada.

 This beautifully designed book is illustrated in colour (and "not" color) throughout, and its visual treasures include personal photographs and Canadiana from the author's own collection.
 Published in the lead-up to the 2017 sesquicentennial, this is Mike Myers' birthday gift to his fellow Canadians.
 Or as he puts it: "In 1967, Canada turned one hundred.Canadians all across the country made Centennial projects.This book is my Centennial Project.
 I'm handing it in a little late....
 Sorry."

-I grew up a few years later and a few kilometers east of Mike Meyers, and have been a fan since the first time I heard him say, ‘Party On, Garth’.
+I grew up a few years later and a few kilometers west of Mike Meyers, and have been a fan since the first time I heard him say, ‘Party On, Garth’.
 I loved most of this book, it was basically my childhood made much funnier – I literally kept reading parts aloud to my guy or forcing my tablet into his hands so he could read for himself.

 Having spent many years working remotely for US companies – try explaining that a ‘traditional Canadian summer evening’ is literally Muskoka chairs, a 2-4, and a lake, the sounds of a loon in the background – I feel Meyers’ pain at trying to forge an identity of a nation without much of an identity.
 (We uh, we’re funny, sarcastic, and we say ‘Sorry’ a lot.)